 We recognise the importance of maintaining constant vigilance to identify and address any issues associated with slavery and human trafficking in our business and throughout our supply chains.
 We are committed to continuing to enhance our capacity to identify, prevent and mitigate any actual or potential risks in these areas.
 Whilst also ensuring key performance indicators are measured and adhered to alongside effective training.

 We believe we need to act responsibly and ethically when dealing with our suppliers and are committed to upholding the principles and objectives of the Modern Slavery and Trafficking Act.

 We will continue to raise awareness within our teams with respect to modern slavery and have identified escalation points for our people to raise concerns or suspected breaches of our policies.

-This statement was approved by the Board of Directors.
+This statement has been approved by the Board of Directors on 29 June 2023.

 Chief Financial Officer